-Too often, tech is made for young folks, but I’m excited to see that is changing.
-With our ageing population and injury from falls being the largest cause of death in over 65 year olds I’m happy to see more focus on technology and services that can improve the lives of our aging population.
+Too often, tech is made for younger generations, but I’m excited to see that is changing.
+With our ageing population and injury from falls being the largest cause of death in over 65 year olds, I’m happy to see more focus on technology and services that can improve the lives of seniors.

 Gartner estimates that Internet of Things devices will more than double by 2020 and some of those have to do with keeping people alive and healthy.